 Advancement Opportunities and Pathways

 The BLS highlights the importance of tenure for educators who plan to make a professor role into a long-term career.
 Finding a tenure track position can be challenging, as colleges are aware of the value of these positions and are leaning more heavily on part-time teachers.
 Once on a pathway to tenure, an educator may need up to seven years to complete the journey, as they advance from assistant professor status to associate and full professor.
 A review board will consider a professor’s contributions to teaching, research, and more to determine whether to award tenure.

 A tenured position isn’t the only career outcome for long-term educators, however.
 The BLS adds that some professors choose administration and become deans or presidents of their respective colleges and universities.
 People who are interested in taking on the challenges and opportunities of administrative roles may benefit from studying education at the doctoral level, earning a Doctor of Education (Ed.D.) degree, and gaining expertise in the field of academia.
 This degree may also create opportunities to earn higher salaries for college professors and administrators alike.

 Higher Learning for Aspiring Academics

 Ed.D. students learn about the trends in colleges and universities today, such as the increasing use of technology as an academic tool and the role of political engagement and policy reform in higher education.
-The program’s culminating experience is a scholarly research project using action research methodology to perform vital and relevant studies on the way higher education is practiced today — and how it can be improved to benefit students and educators of the future.
+The program’s culminating experience is a scholarly research project using the action research methodology to perform vital and relevant studies on the way higher education is practiced today — and how it can be improved to benefit students and educators in the future.